pfgithub/threadclient/README.md

 -   [ ] proper, non-hacky way to auto disable darkreader extension
 -   [ ] full mobile support maybe, might not be worth it
 -   [ ] a button to switch to markdown source view
--   [ ] live threads eg : reddit live threads and : mastodon timeline websockets
+-   [ ] websockets eg : reddit live threads and : mastodon timeline streaming
 -   [ ] multiple accounts (eg a url thing like /1/reddit or something idk)

 reddit todo: